How to Re-Pair Bluetooth Earbuds for Stereo Sound on Windows: Step-by-Step Guide

 Step 1: Place both earbuds in their charging case.

-Step 2: Follow your manufacturer’s specific reset instructions.
+Step 2: Follow your manufacturer’s reset instructions.
 Most earbuds require holding the pairing button for 10–15 seconds.

 Step 3: Look for LED indicators confirming reset mode (usually blinking red/blue).